Extinction event: Tackling biases in the fossil record

 Alroy also elaborated on three-timer algorithms, which are meant to counteract biases in estimates of extinction and origination rates.
-A given taxon is a “three-timer” if it can be found before, after, and within a given time interval, and a “two-timer” if it overlaps with a time interval on one side.
-Counting “three-timers” and “two-timers” on either end of a time interval, and sampling time intervals in sequence, can together be combined into equations to predict extinction and origination with less bias.
+A given taxon is a "three-timer" if it can be found before, after, and within a given time interval, and a "two-timer" if it overlaps with a time interval on one side.
+Counting "three-timers" and "two-timers" on either end of a time interval, and sampling time intervals in sequence, can together be combined into equations to predict extinction and origination with less bias.
 In subsequent papers, Alroy continued to refine his equations to improve lingering issues with precision and unusual samples.

-McGhee et al. (2013), a paper which primarily focused on ecological effects of mass extinctions, also published new estimates of extinction severity based on Alroy’s methods.
+McGhee et al. (2013), a paper that primarily focused on ecological effects of mass extinctions, also published new estimates of extinction severity based on Alroy's methods.
 Many extinctions were significantly more impactful under these new estimates, though some were less prominent.

-Stanley (2016) was another paper which attempted to remove two common errors in previous estimates of extinction severity.
-The first error was the unjustified removal of “singletons”, genera unique to only a single time slice.
+Stanley (2016) was another paper that attempted to remove two common errors in previous estimates of extinction severity.
+The first error was the unjustified removal of "singletons", genera unique to only a single time slice.
 Their removal would mask the influence of groups with high turnover rates or lineages cut short early in their diversification.
 The second error was the difficulty in distinguishing background extinctions from brief mass extinction events within the same short time interval.
 To circumvent this issue, background rates of diversity change (extinction/origination) were estimated for stages or substages without mass extinctions, and then assumed to apply to subsequent stages with mass extinctions.
 For example, the Santonian and Campanian stages were each used to estimate diversity changes in the Maastrichtian prior to the K-Pg mass extinction.
 Subtracting background extinctions from extinction tallies had the effect of reducing the estimated severity of the six sampled mass extinction events.
-This effect was stronger for mass extinctions which occurred in periods with high rates of background extinction, like the Devonian.
+This effect was stronger for mass extinctions that occurred in periods with high rates of background extinction, like the Devonian.